mjeffin/rheamammen/content/post/2024/Aug/christian-life.md

 	5. Waiting is not waiting in anticipation but hoping for the possibility of success.
 	6. Knowing that no matter what, you are loved beyond measure!

 Finally focus on Jesus !
-Faith , peace, grace , love and every goodness will follow
+Faith , peace, grace , love and every goodness will follow.

+Ultimately, its all about what you chose to believe